 - making sure you are mentally healthy.

 Most people with anorexia nervosa are treated outside a hospital setting.
-While treatment does not necessarily have to involve a hospital stay, if the condition is severe, temporary treatment in a hospital might be needed.
-Outpatient treatment and day programs can also be very helpful in supporting people as they make changes to behavioural, thinking and eating patterns.
+However, if the condition is severe, temporary treatment in a hospital might be needed.
+Outpatient treatment and day programs can also be very helpful in supporting people as they make changes to behaviour, thinking and eating patterns.